Q: Why should I consider using a currency specialist to transfer the deposit for my French home?

 Your currency trader can advise you on the best time to book a forward contract to protect the price of this deposit, and for the final payment to complete the purchase.

-If you are planning to buy a property in France and would like to discuss your plans with a currency expert, sign up with Smart Currency Exchange today.
+If you are planning to buy a property in France and would like to discuss your plans with a currency expert, sign up with A Place in the Sun Currency today!

-Opening an account with Smart Currency Exchange gives you access to your own experienced trader, who, like David can guide you through the process and make recommendations about the best currency strategy to maximize your money.
+Opening an account with A Place in the Sun Currency gives you access to your own experienced trader, who, like David can guide you through the process and make recommendations about the best currency strategy to maximize your money.